LuiizOt/StudentGrades/README.md

 StudentGrades is a data analysis and visualization project built to explore factors influencing student academic performance.
 Using Python, Pandas, Plotly, and Streamlit, this project delivers a fully interactive dashboard that allows users to investigate attendance, scores, study habits, and performance trends.

-This project was created as a personal learning exercise to practice:
+This project was created as a personal learning exercise to practice:<br />
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA)<br />
-Interactive dashboards
+Interactive dashboards<br />
-Feature engineering
+Feature engineering<br />
-Clean and modular Python code
+Clean and modular Python code<br />

 ## :pencil2:Data Used in this project